-Exterior Wall Sheathing.
-Exterior walls shall be sheathed with a minimum of 3/8" wood structural panel sheathing attached per Table 2 when studs are spaced 12" o.c.
-Where studs are spaced 16" o.c., 7/16" or greater wood structural panels shall be used.
-Where studs are spaced greater than 16" o.c., 19/32" or greater wood structural panels shall be used.
-For all stud spacings, 3/8" wood structural panel sheathing is permitted where applied with the strength axis perpendicular to framing.
+■ Exterior Wall Sheathing.
+Exterior walls shall be sheathed with a minimum of 3/8" wood structural panel sheathing attached per Table 2 when studs are spaced 16" o.c. or less.
+Where studs are spaced greater than 16" o.c., 19/32" or greater wood structural panel sheathing shall be used, except 3/8" wood structural panel sheathing is permitted when applied with the strength axis perpendicular to framing.
 The minimum required percentage of full-height sheathing in the shear wall lines is provided in Tables 12 and 13.
-To meet the requirements for percentage full-height sheathing, full-height wall segment lengths shall not be less than 27-1/2" in an 8'
+To meet the requirements for percentage full-height sheathing, full-height wall segment lengths shall not be less than 27-1/2" in an 8' wall, 31" in a 9' wall, or 34" in a 10' wall (aspect ratio ≤ 3-1/2:1).
+Exterior sheathing shall